top of page

 Hashimoto's Encephalopathy/SREAT & Seronegative Autoimmune Encephalitis Alliance

-Providing patient support to, public awareness of, and medical research for Hashimoto's Encephalopathy (HE)/SREAT and Seronegative Autoimmune Encephalitis (SAE).
+Providing patient support, public awareness, and medical research for Hashimoto's Encephalopathy (HE)/SREAT and Seronegative Autoimmune Encephalitis (SAE).

 HESA is a 501 3(c) not for profit organization for